-On 22 May, Burke called a meeting at his office for the purpose of discussing the FCC training course for the South American technicians which was to start 8 June at the FCC Monitoring Station at Laurel, Maryland.
-Ten Latin American republics were sending a total of 18 men for training, with Guatemala, Mexico, and Ecuador not participating.
+On 22 May Burke called a meeting at his office for the purpose of discussing the FCC training course for the South American technicians which was to start 8 June at the FCC Monitoring Station at Laurel, Maryland.
+Ten Latin American republics were sending a total of eighteen men for training (Guatemala, Mexico, and Ecuador did not participate).
 The State Department had informed the governments of the American republics that the U.S. would pay all expenses incurred by nominees to the course, including travel and maintenance, and that the United States would provide all the republics with the equipment necessary to accomplish the objective.
-148 administered by someone who was technically qualified and agreed to call a meeting of the FCC, War Department, and Navy Department to obtain their recommendations.
+148

-Vice Admiral A.W.
-Johnson of the Inter-American Defense Board had called an informal meeting of Army and Navy representatives on 10 April.
+Vice Admiral A. W. Johnson of the Inter-American Defense Board had called an informal meeting of Army and Navy representatives on 10 April.
 They had discussed the fact that no agency seemed to be in charge of the Latin American operation.
-The conferees agreed that one agency should take over responsibility and one man should direct the operation.
-149
+The conferees agreed that one agency should take over responsibility and one man should direct the operation.149

 The FCC representatives at the 22 May meeting were caught by surprise when Admiral Johnson suggested that the FCC's NDO administer the Latin American project, as their understanding was that the FCC was responsible only for training; but they abstained from comment.
-Burke agreed with Johnson that the program should be
+Burke agreed with Johnson that the program should be administered by someone who was technically qualified and agreed to call a meeting of the FCC, War Department, and Navy Department to obtain their recommendations.